 A conventional moon phase indication performs one complete rotation in 29.5 days.
 After two years the deviation here amounts to around one day.

 Other more sophisticated moon phase indications implemented in wristwatches deviate by one day after 122, 500 or 1007 years.
-The ochs und junior moon phase thus currently represents the world’s most mathematically precise moon phase indication – and the one incorporating the fewest components.
+The ochs und junior moon phase thus represents one of the world’s most mathematically precise moon phase indications – and the one incorporating the fewest components.

 In our view, the wristwatch plays an integral, functional role in our lives – and it should be designed accordingly.